-Because the language's compiler was created in C, Golang's syntax is similar to that of 'C'.
-But now that it is written in Golang, the language can continue to be self-hosted.
+Because the language's compiler was created in C, Golang's syntax is similar to that of 'C.' But now that it is written in Golang, the language can continue to be self-hosted.

 Golang is less flexible than Java since it is not an object-oriented language and does not enable inheritance or reflection.
 One of the most crucial aspects of Golang is garbage collection.
 Java has garbage collection as well, although it could be stronger.
 Large codebases are easier to manage using garbage collection.

 Golang's syntax also does away with the brackets, parentheses, and colons that programmers typically use at the end of lines, which is different from most programming languages.